-2.9.2 Transmitter Operation in non-FIFO Mode
+2.7.2 Transmitter Operation in non-FIFO Mode

 The host loads transmit data to THR one character at a time.
 The THR empty flag (LSR bit-5) is set when the data byte is transferred to TSR.
 THR flag can generate a transmit empty interrupt (ISR bit-1) when it is enabled by IER bit-1.
 The TSR flag (LSR bit-6) is set when TSR becomes completely empty.
+The Non-FIFO Mode is enabled by default for 16450 compatibility.
+For normal operation, the FIFO Mode must be enabled.

-FIGURE 7.
+FIGURE 13.
 TRANSMITTER OPERATION IN NON-FIFO MODE

-2.9.3 Transmitter Operation in FIFO Mode
+2.7.3 Transmitter Operation in FIFO Mode